All Episodes

 Don't misunderstand me.

-I I love, you know, if I had time in my life, I'd love to study to be a doctor now.
+I'd love, you know, if I had time in my life, I'd love to study to be a doctor now.

-If I had time, I really would.
+I really would.

 I'm fascinated with operations.

-If I had time in my life, I'd become a lawyer too.
+If I had time in my life, I'd become a lawyer, too.

-If I had time in my life, I would become I'd study all the time.
+If I had time in my life, I would become, I'd study all the time.

-I'd studied all the great philosophers.
+I'd study all the great philosophers.

 And I studied them.